Skip to main content

 4. Employee Training: Educate staff on cybersecurity, data privacy, and AI best practices to reduce risk.

-5. IP & Brand Protection: Secure proprietary tools and third-party tech with strong contracts and legal oversight.
+5. IP & Brand Protection: Secure proprietary tools and third-party tech with contractual protections and legal oversight.

 At Levenfeld Pearlstein, our multidisciplinary team of attorneys combines deep experiences in cybersecurity and data privacy issues with an expanding knowledge of AI and other emerging technologies to advise clients on a wide range of legal issues so they can achieve their business objectives.